vigneshavm/Interview-questions/NodejsV1.md

 | `PATCH` | Modify a few fields |
 | `DELETE` | Remove data |

+- The Location header is most commonly used with POST (new resource creation),

+- If a new resource was created
+(because sometimes a PUT can be used to create a resource if it doesn’t already exist).
+HTTP/1.1 201 Created
+Location: /v1/invoices/123e4567
+Content-Type: application/json

 | Method    | Purpose                       | Response Body | Common Use Case                         |
 | --------- | ----------------------------- | ------------- | --------------------------------------- |